dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 <ol>
 <li markdown="1">
 Type helloworld in the **Application Name** text field.
-By convention, application names are lower case.
+By convention, application names are lowercase.
 This name is used for the app's directory and the basename for the files it creates.
 </li>